Parthchavann/career-portal-backend/README.md

 FastAPI backend for:
 - Archetype-based quiz scoring
-- GPT-powered cover letter generation
+- GPT-powered cover letter and resume generator
 - Resume analysis and job-role matching using TF-IDF and ADZUNA

 ## Endpoints

 - `POST /submit-quiz`:
   Returns primary, secondary, and wildcard archetypes based on answers.

+- `POST /generate-resume`:
+  Returns a GPT-generated resume based on user info and archetype.

 - `POST /generate-cover-letter`:
   Returns a GPT-generated cover letter based on user info and archetype.